The Best Christmas Crackers Recipe: Saltine Toffee

 📝 Instructions

-- Transfer the toffee crackers to the refrigerator and chill for at least 30 minutes, or until the toffee is set.
+6. Transfer the chocolate-covered toffee crackers to the refrigerator and chill for at least 30 minutes, or until the chocolate and toffee are fully set.
 Once chilled, the crackers should have a satisfying crunch.
 Serve and enjoy!